T1NKER0/T1NKER0/README.md

  Hello There! 👋

  I am a Computer Engineering major who is passionate about all things tech related.
  One of my main interests in this field is Software Development.

- Though I have a lot to learn, I am very excited to grow as a Software Developer and to share the knowledge that I acquire during my journey.
+ Here you can see some of the projects I have developed and what technologies I am proficient in.

 ### PROGRESS